openeemeter/caltrack/README.md

 Conditions for Contributions.
 A Steering Member, Associate, or Contributor may not make any Contribution unless that Steering Member, Associate or Contributor is the exclusive copyright owner of the Contribution or has sufficient copyright rights from the copyright owners to make the Contribution under the terms of this Project Charter and applicable Working Group Charter.
 The Steering Member, Associate, or Contributor must disclose the identities of all known copyright owners in the Contribution.

-Deliverable Development Process.
+**Deliverable Development Process**

 Pre-Draft.
 Any Working Group Participant or Contributor may submit a proposed initial draft document as a candidate Draft Deliverable of that Working Group.
 The Working Group chair will designate each submission as a “Pre-Draft” document.
+This [quick-start video](https://www.dropbox.com/s/n5r3ihq6eanyl7l/em2_github_issues.mp4?dl=0) shows how to submit an issue for consideration.

 Draft.
 Each Pre-Draft document of a Working Group must first be Approved by the Working Group Participants of that Working Group to become a Draft Deliverable.
 Once the Working Group approves a document as a Draft Deliverable, the Draft Deliverable becomes the basis for all going forward work on that deliverable.